aammd/MS_computational_ecology_opinion/compecol.md

-would be that *all ecology can benefit from computational ecology*, as long as we can understand how it interacts with other approaches; in this paper, we attempt to situate the practice of computational ecology within the broader landscape of ecological research.
+would be that *all ecology can benefit from computational ecology*, as long as we can understand how it interacts with other approaches; in this paper, we attempt to situate the practice of computational ecology within the broader scope of ecological research.
 The recent years have given us an explosion of new tools, training opportunities, and mechanisms for data access.
 One can assume that computational approaches will become more tempting, and more broadly adopted.
-This requires to address the questions of the usefulness and promises of this line of research, as well as the caveats associated with it.
+This requires us to address the questions of the usefulness and promises of this line of research, as well as the caveats associated with it.
 In particular, we highlight the ways in which computational ecology differs from, and complements, ecological modelling.
 We finally move on to the currency of collaborations between different sub-disciplines of ecologists, and discuss the